jasonschray/venn_tool/README.md

 #### Getting PIP

-First copy the file from the following link onto your computer as "get-pip.py":
+First copy the text from the following link onto your computer in a new file that you name "get-pip.py":

 ```
 https://bootstrap.pypa.io/get-pip.py